noinarisak/okta-terraform-demo/README.md

 Setup a developer Okta Org and create a API Token.

 1. Setup developer Okta Org at [developer.okta.com](https://developer.okta.com/).
-2. Activate your Okta Org and then go to the Dashboad.
+2. Activate your Okta Org and then go to the Dashboard.
 3. On the Dashboard screen, navigate `API` menu and select `Tokens`.
 4. On the API screen, click `Create Token` and name your API Token.
 5. Copy and store the generated token so you can use this `backend.config` file later.